geoai777/ergoproxy/README.md

 systemctl restart stunnel4.service
 ```

-3. Now, here are two possibilities:
+3. Now, here are two possibilities:<br>
 3.1.
 Use lua file as is.
-AFAIK it has no performance impact. copy [`eproxy.lua`](https://github.com/p0rc0jet/ergoproxy/blob/master/eproxy.lua) to `worker-ep1053`...`worker-ep1055`, remember to edit ports according to your needs.
+AFAIK it has no performance impact. copy [`eproxy.lua`](https://github.com/p0rc0jet/ergoproxy/blob/master/eproxy.lua) to `worker-ep1053`...`worker-ep1055`, remember to edit ports according to your needs.<br>
 3.2.
 Remember to edit ports according to your needs.
 Compile lua chunk with `luac eproxy.lua -o worker-ep1053`

 4. Put [ctrl-eproxy.sh](https://github.com/p0rc0jet/ergoproxy/blob/master/ctrl-eproxy.sh) to `/srv/dnstls`.
 Remember to check there is correct lua (lua5.2, lua5.3, etc.) interpreter version in file.